 - Learning and Teaching

-Noriyuki Inoue, Ph.D. specializes in educational psychology and cognitive-developmental approaches to learning and professional development.
-At the University of San Diego, he teaches psychological foundation of education, cognition and learning, human development, psychology of mathematical thinking, and research method courses to undergraduate and graduate students.
+Noriyuki Inoue, PhD specializes in educational psychology and educational research methods.
+At the University of San Diego, he has taught psychological foundation of education, cognition and learning, human development, psychology of mathematical thinking, educational research methods and assessment courses.

-Inoue, N. (in press).
+Inoue, N. (2013).
 Achievement motivation, assimilation, decenter, locus of control, schema, Yin and Yang.
 In K. D. Keith (Ed.), Encyclopedia of cross-cultural psychology.
 Hoboken, NJ: Wiley/Blackwell.

 Inoue, N. (2012).
 Mirrors of the mind: An introduction of mindful ways of thinking.
 New York: Peter Lang Publishing.

 Inoue, N. (2011).
 Omoi vs. thinking in action research.
 The California School Counselor, Fall, 14.

 Inoue, N. (2011).
 Zen and the art of neriage: Facilitating consensus building in mathematics inquiry lessons through lesson study.
 Journal of Mathematics Teacher Education, 14, 5-23.

 Inoue, N. & Buczynski, S. (2011).
 You asked open-ended questions, and now what?: Understanding the nature of stumbling blocks in mathematical inquiry lessons.
 Mathematics Educator, 20, 10-23.